12. - 27. 1. 2013

 Who calmly wanders through the forrest, who discovers also the one or other animal inhabitants of the country.
 The Chamois at the picture right was to discover near by the frequented winter hiking trail above the lively Malbun (weekend).
 The one at the picture left stopped about 5 m from me and the path quite awhile away peacefully at the foot of the Plattaspitz mountain.
 At some point I was apparently too scary and it get to safety and out of sight with a few skillful jumps.

-In the vicinity of the mountain guest-house also a deer had spotted.
+In the vicinity of the Mountain Inn also a deer had spotted.
 There also especially in the evening shown up rabbits, usually faster than I could whip out the camera.
 The Alpine chough like at the picture are considerably tame.
 Especially at the mountain restaurant Sareis, they lurk on it to pick up a bite of the plate when the guests sit on the sun terrace and eat.
 However, the Alpine chough can be seen also everywhere where hikers are and thus food is expected.

 In a completely secluded place, even a wildcat shooed in the forest.
 But I was not so fast with the camera.
 Traces of wildcats were, however, to be found in many places.
 Therefore It's worth it to make no noise when hiking and to look for the four-legged inhabitants of the country.

 The cat at the left picture is definitely not a wildcat.
-This is one of the three pussy cats live in the mountain guest-house.
+This is one of the three pussy cats live in the Mountain Inn.
 I was under the impression that the main occupation of all three cats was to silently sneak in the restaurant and may grab a tasty bite or to catch a share of kindness and affection.
 On sunny days, one or the other took a dip in the snow, purr the visitors out there around the legs, or tried to catch the crows.

 Amateur radio license and setting up of the radio station

 A radio station was located in the luggage also during this holiday again.
 Since Liechtenstein signed the CEPT agreement, I had not to apply any special license and could become active without problems as HB0/DK3RED/P. As the station equipment, I used my CW transceiver Elecraft K1 with 5 W output power, a self-made multi band antenna, a Palm Portable Key and miscellaneous accessories.
-As power supply served two packages with each 10 NiMH accumulators and a suitable charger.
+As power supply served two packages with each 10 NiMH batteries and a suitable charger.

-The mountain guest-house lies on the slope above the hill farms Sücka.
+The Mountain Inn lies on the slope above the hill farms Sücka.
 I inhabited a room at the corner of the house on the third floor, 7 m above the ground.
 The thin two-wire line I passed through the window and jammed in its wooden frame to take out.
 I tensed one branch of the antenna using a long solid cord to the foot of a tree up on the slope.
 For the second fastening point I errected a 6 m long telescopic mast, fortified with thick rubber bands on a stake of the time display of the sledge way.
 The second branch of the antenna mechanically I extended also with solid cord, so it was reasonably horizontally.
 Altogether, I formed an antenna system, which one could call as a doublet or dipole.
 The radio station itself stood near the window on a small table - ideal conditions without the writing pad on my knees, burning sun on the head, wind or other weather events around me.

 The first test of matching the antenna I syspended until the next day and not finished just in the evening, where I errected the antenna.
 The reason was the smoke detectors, which are installed everywhere in largely wooden house.
 Since I was not sure not to trigger a false alarm due the radio station and stray RF, I moved the test on the hours of the day.
 Then, an alarm would have not led to a big mess and it would have quickly turned off.
 But with 5 W output power, everything remained quiet.